RavenSystem/mgos32toHAA/README.md

 # Shelly convert to HAA

-This guide explains how to convert Shelly Plus, Mini, Pro and Gen3 devices to [HAA firmware](https://github.com/RavenSystem/esp-homekit-devices/wiki)
+This guide explains how to convert Shelly Plus, Mini, Pro, Gen3 and Gen4 devices to [HAA firmware](https://github.com/RavenSystem/esp-homekit-devices/wiki)

 For older Shelly devices (Gen1) like Shelly 2.5, Shelly Dimmer 2, etc., use this instead: [mgos to HAA Shelly ESP8266](https://github.com/RavenSystem/mgostoHAA)